tldr-pages/tldr/pages/common/git-whatchanged.md

 `git whatchanged`

-- Display log of recent commits within the specified time frame:
+- Display logs and changes for recent commits within the specified time frame:

 `git whatchanged --since="{{2 hours ago}}"`

-- Display changes to specific files or directories:
+- Display logs and changes for recent commits for specific files or directories:

 `git whatchanged {{path/to/file_or_directory}}`